bluenote79/spline_to_dat/README.md

 ### Option 1: Sketch an airfoil to xy-plane using a fitted spline.

 1. Sketch the spline beginning at the trailing edge.
 Sketch along the top of the airfoil.
 Add a point at the sketch origin.
 Sketch the bottom and end at the trailing edge.
+2. Start the skript.
-2. Select the spline.
+3. Select the spline.
-3. Enter a name for the spline.
+4. Enter a name for the spline.
-4. Decide how many points should be added to the dat-file.
+5. Decide how many points should be added to the dat-file.
-5. Click OK to start file save dialogue.
+6. Click OK to start file save dialogue.

 <picture>